Characterizing the Strong Maximum Principle

-Our notion of a supersolution $v$ is sometimes more restrictive than the classical notion $\bbf(D^2 v)\leq 0$.
+Our notion of a supersolution $v$ is (for some $\bbf$) more restrictive than the classical notion $\bbf(D^2 v)\leq 0$.
 We require $-v$ to be subharmonic for the dual subequation $\ft = -(\sim\Int F)$.
 This has an advantage over the standard notion of supersolution.
 For example, we were able to prove that comparison always holds for any subequation $F\ss \Symn$ (Theorem 6.4 in [\DDD]).
+For degenerate elliptic operators $\bbf$, the statement becomes: comparison holds if and only if $\{\bbf\leq0\}$ is the complement of the interior of $\{\bbf\geq0\}$.
 The reader is referred to the ``Pocket Dictionary'' in Appendix A of [\SURVEY] for a more complete translation of concepts.